Kyle Sandilands: Trial by Kyle

+Post-radio

+Following his settlement with ARN in 2026, Sandilands announced that he would launch a subscription breakfast show titled Kyle Sandilands Live on 10 August.

 Controversies

-In all, Sandilands has been accused of sexism, white-washing, homophobia, ableism, bullying and slut-shaming, and general misogynistic comments and actions, broadcasting his often inflammatory comments to millions of listeners under the guise of being a jokester or a shock jock.
+In all, Sandilands has been accused of sexism, whitewashing, homophobia, ableism, bullying, slut-shaming and misogyny, and has attracted controversy for broadcasting inflammatory remarks to a large audience as part of his public persona as a shock jock.

 In July and August 2005, Sandilands was accused of "cooking the charts" by giving airplay to "Ooh Ahh" (a song by his then-girlfriend, Tamara Jaber).
 The allegations were made on TV current affairs program Today Tonight.
 In 2006, Sandilands won a defamation suit, with the court ruling that Today Tonight had defamed the radio host.

 On 2 July 2007, Sandilands and Jackie O were involved in an on-air clash with Australian music personality Molly Meldrum, who described Sandilands as "arrogant", "fat" and "talentless".

 On 20 August 2007, Media Watch examined Sandilands' on-air comments asserting that smoking was not as harmful to people as many institutions would lead people to believe and that the statistics presented by these institutions are falsified.
 These comments led to the Cancer Institute of New South Wales pulling their "13-QUIT" advertisements off the network.